Robust Estimation of Average Treatment Effects from Panel Data: Real Data Example: Long-term Effects of Tsunami on GDP

+{\cbl Here we should point out that the HCW method required the data to be stationary which is not the case here with the logarithmic GDP values considered, but we have still kept this estimate among our results as a benchmark for comparison.
+On the contrary, our proposed estimators can indeed handle the non-stationary data and so are more appropriate for such applications.
+It can be seen from Table \ref{TAB:data_ATE} that our proposal gives a valid way to compute the average treatment effect which is comparable with other existing estimates in cases with no contamination and provide a better robust estimates in cases with possible data contamination.} That the proposed procedures give a better fit to the data with all moderate and optimum $\alpha$ values has been confirmed by looking at the corresponding coefficient of determination ($R^2$), which are not reported here for brevity.

-Note that the estimated ATE based on the Mean-MDPDE (or the Median-MDPDE) with $\alpha>0$ are extremely close to zero.
-To statistically confirm this inference, let us now test for the significance of these estimated ATEs by testing the hypothesis $H_0 : \Delta_1 = 0$ against $H_1 : \Delta_1 \neq 0$.
+To investigate further, we note that the estimated ATE based on the Mean-MDPDE (or the Median-MDPDE) with $\alpha>0$ are quite close to zero.
+So, we next test for the significance of these estimated ATEs by testing the hypothesis $H_0 : \Delta_1 = 0$ against $H_1 : \Delta_1 \neq 0$.
 We perform this test based on the proposed MDPDE-based Wald-type test statistics to get robust insights; the resulting $p$-values are plotted over the tuning parameter $\alpha\geq 0$ in Figure \ref{FIG:data_p-value}.
 Note that, the p-value at $\alpha=0$ corresponds to the test of significance based on the existing HCW estimator.
-It is again evident that the null hypothesis of no significant effect is rejected for most countries while using the existing HCW estimator, but the proposed MDPDE based Wald-type tests, performed using the Mean-MDPDE of the ATE, give much more stable and high p-values for all the five countries.
+It is again evident that the null hypothesis of no significant effect is rejected for Indonesia and Sri Lanka at 5\% level of significance (p-value for Thailand is also quite low as 0.108) while using the existing HCW estimator, but the proposed MDPDE based Wald-type tests, performed using the Mean-MDPDE of the ATE, give much more stable and high p-values for all the five countries.
 Based on these robust inference, we can then conclude that there is no significant average effect of tsunami on the per capita GDP of each of these countries over the period from 2005-2019.